-Early Intervention is support provided for young children who have a disability or learning support need to promote their development and meaningful participation in all aspects of their life.
-The NSW Department of Education early intervention programs are a small component of the total provision of early intervention in NSW and complement programs provided by other government and non-government agencies.
+Early intervention is specialised support provided for young children who have a disability or learning support need and their families.
+It promotes each child’s development and meaningful participation in all aspects of their life and represents a small component of the total provision of early intervention in NSW.

 Early intervention support classes

-- Early intervention support class - Support classes provide individualised learning programs in a class of five to eight children.
-Children usually attend for 2.5 hour sessions, two or three days a week
+- Early intervention support class sessions provide individualised learning programs in a class of five to eight children.
+Children usually attend for 2.5 hour sessions, two or three days a week.

-- Early Intervention resource support - Resource support is a collaborative approach where the early intervention teacher travels to the child's regular childcare centre or preschool and works with the child and the staff at that centre.
+- Early Intervention resource support is a collaborative approach where the early intervention teacher works with the child's regular childcare centre or preschool to support the child and the staff at that centre.

-Both programs include working with parents and other professionals to meet the individual needs of each child and to plan for a successful transition to school.
+In some areas, the early intervention support class may run programs such as a supported playgroup in response to local need.
+All programs include working with parents, other early childhood educators and other professionals to meet the individual needs of each child and to plan for a successful transition to school.

-Access to the department's early intervention program is through the access request and placement panel process.
+Access to early intervention classes and resource support occurs through the placement panel process.

 Further information and support

-Parents should approach the principal of their local public school regarding application for departmental early intervention services.
-For additional support contact the local school services team from anywhere in NSW on 131 536.
+- Parents should approach the principal of their local public school regarding application for department early intervention services.
+For additional support contact the local delivery support team from anywhere in NSW on 131 536.

-Early Childhood Intervention Australia is the peak national organisation for early childhood intervention in Australia.
+- Reimagine Australia, formerly known as Early Childhood Intervention Australia (ECIA), is the peak national organisation for early childhood intervention in Australia.

-The Australian parenting website, Raising Children, has information on early intervention for children with a disability.
+- The Australian parenting website, Raising Children has information for families on early intervention for children with a disability.

 - The National Disability Insurance Scheme (NDIS) is a good place to start to organise early intervention.
 Parents of children 0-6 years old who may be worried about their child’s development, can seek early intervention support through the NDIS even if they don’t have a formal diagnosis of disability.